-The Water Department meets the 4th Tuesday of each month at 6:00 pm at the Dunstable Town Hall.
+The Water Department typically meets the 4th Wednesday of each month at 6:00 pm at the Dunstable Town Hall.
+The meeting notices are published 48-hours in advance on the Town's website.
 The public is welcome at these meetings.